Hiking Telluride: Top 10 Trails and Waterfalls for All Skill Levels

 Jud Wiebe Trail

-Info: 2 hours (total); moderate to difficult based on elevation change.
+Info: 2 miles (total); moderate to difficult based on elevation change

 San Miguel River Trail

-Nature lovers and their dogs will enjoy San Miguel River Trail, which has access points from several side streets in Telluride.
-The trail follows the San Miguel River through the length of the city.
-Perfect for a long walk with loved ones and home to swimming holes, the whole family can enjoy the great outdoors on this route.
+Nature lovers and their dogs enjoy San Miguel River Trail, which has access points from several side streets in Telluride.
+The trail follows San Miguel River through the length of the city.
+Perfect for a long walk with loved ones and home to swimming holes, the whole family enjoys the great outdoors on this route.